Looking for something to do in Leverkusen, Germany? Check out our list of the best things to do in Leverkusen.

-The Neuland Park in Germany is a public park located in Waldorf, southern Leverkusen.
+The Neuland Park in Germany is a public park in Waldorf, southern Leverkusen.
 The park shares a border with the Rhine River on the river’s eastern bank.
-Neuland Park covers an area of over 25 hectares, and it is situated on land that used to be a landfill.
-Bayer, the German pharmaceutical, used the area to dispose of waste from its plant from 1923 to the late 1940s.
+Neuland Park covers an area of over 25 hectares and is situated on land that used to be a landfill.
+The German pharmaceutical Bayer used the area to dispose of waste from its plant from 1923 to the late 1940s.

 Eventually, the area had to undergo some modifications, most notably waterproofing, to prevent water from getting into the waste beneath the area before a garden could be planted there.
-In April of 2005, the garden was opened for the first time for Leverkusen’s horticultural show, and it has been accessible to the public since then.
+In April 2005, the garden was opened for the first time for Leverkusen’s horticultural show, and it has been accessible to the public since then.

 Neuland Park is situated in such a position that several roads lead to it through several different modes of transportation.
-The junction of the Leerkusen’s western motorway is right on the park’s doorsteps.
+The junction of the Leerkusen’s western motorway is on the park’s doorsteps.

 See Related: Best Things to Do in Aachen

 Japanischer Garten Leverkusen

 The Japanischer Garten in Leverkusen, Germany, is a public Japanese Garden and park.
-The garden is found on grounds belonging to the German pharmaceutical giant Bayer AG in Flittard, Cologne, which is just on the edge of Leverkusen.
+The garden is found on grounds belonging to the German pharmaceutical giant Bayer AG in Flittard, Cologne, just on the edge of Leverkusen.

-The garden was originally located somewhere else, but it was moved in 1960 to its current location.
+The garden was originally located somewhere else but was moved in 1960 to its current location.
 The garden was the brainchild of Carl Druisberg, who was excited about the garden culture and Japanese gardens in particular after he went on a journey around the world.

-Initially, just a normal garden planted in 1912, Druisberg began expanding the garden in the unique style he witnessed on his travels to Japan in 1926.
-The Japanese Garden was first opened to the public in the 1950s and continues to be public to this day.
+Initially just a normal garden planted in 1912, Druisberg began expanding the garden in the unique style he witnessed on his travels to Japan in 1926.
+The Japanese Garden opened in the 1950s and continues to be public.

 The garden features several Asian-themed attractions, including a tea house containing statues of Buddha, geishas, and dragons spouting water.
 The garden has cherry trees, chrysanthemums, and camellias, which gives it a distinct far eastern ambiance.